Metronome-Industries/quikstrate/README.md

 ## Deployment

-The `SSH Key - goreleaser` in 1Password was created and added (per [documentation](https://circleci.com/docs/github-integration/#create-additional-github-ssh-keys)) as a Github deploy key with write access and a CircleCI deploy key to allow for repository tagging and release artifact creation.
+The `SSH Key - goreleaser` in 1Password was created and added (per [documentation](https://circleci.com/docs/github-integration/#create-additional-github-ssh-keys)) as a Github deploy key with write access and a CircleCI deploy key.
+The CircleCI `goreleaser` context contains a classic GITHUB_TOKEN with `delete:packages, repo, write:packages` permissions for publishing to the `metronome-industries/homebrew-metronome` tap.

 ## Links